vladislavbailovic/wpfuzz/README.md

 WordPress AJAX Action Fuzz Tester
 =================================

-Brute-attempt WP AJAX action endpoints and see what sticks.
+Brute- (or scalpel)- attempt WP AJAX action endpoints and see what sticks.

 This script can: